Stop Liquefied Natural Gas

 With more than 500 miles of newly proposed pipelines proposed in relation to LNG facilities, there is a massive amount of potential impact to Oregon’s forests, farms and waterways.
 All of these LNG-related pipelines would be 3 feet in diameter and would carry non-odorized gas at a very high pressure (up to 1,400psi).
 In most areas, the pipelines are proposed to be buried just 3-5 feet below topsoil.

 - Construction and Permanent Right-of-Way (ROW): Each pipeline would require a 100’ to 120’ construction ROW.
 In some areas that ROW would extend as far as 300’ due to steep or difficult terrain.
 That Construction ROW represents the area that the Pipeline companies would use to build the pipeline, park their construction vehicles and store equipment and excavated dirt.
-After construction, the permanent ROW would revert to 50 feet and would carry with it stringent restrictions on what can be planted within that corridor.
+After construction, the permanent ROW would revert to 50 feet and would carry with it stringent restrictions on be planted within that corridor.
 In areas like the Mt.
 Hood National Forest, Clatsop State Forest, Umpqua National Forest, Rogue River National Forest or the Klamath National Forest (to name a few) this would require massive clear-cuts and numerous stream crossings.

-- Crop Restrictions Over Permanent ROW: Because the pipelines are non-odorized and running at high-pressure, there are severe restrictions for what can be grown or built over the permanent ROW.
+- Crop Restrictions Over Permanent ROW: Because the pipelines are non-odorized and running at high-pressure, there are severe restrictions for d be grown or built over the permanent ROW.
 Therefore, deep-rooted crops and permanent structures would be restricted within the 50’ ROW.
 This represents a serious problem for farmers, foresters and vintners whose property is threatened with eminent domain for the purpose of these projects.
 In addition, ranchers or residential landowners would be restricting in building fences or digging wells within that ROW.
 In National and State forests the permanent ROW would be a visible scar on the landscape and would require heavy maintenance to manage invasive species.
 Chemical spraying has been proposd to control invasive species in some areas.

 - Waterways: Hundreds of waterways in Oregon would be crossed by these pipelines representing a serious threat to fish habitat and watersheds on which we rely for drinking water throughout the state.
 The history of pipeline development has shown that waterways are frequently devastated by pipeline construction and the erosion caused by digging pipeline trenches near waterways.
 A few major waterways proposed to be crossed by these pipelines include; Columbia River, Rogue River, Willamette River, Clackamas River, and Umpqua River.